-2. Income taxes Since its inception, Great Expectations has incurred a net operating loss.
+2. Income taxes

+Since its inception, Great Expectations has incurred a net operating loss.
 Accordingly, no provision has been made for income taxes.

-3. Stock issued for services and stock bonus The value of the stock issued for services is based on management's estimate of the fair market value of the services rendered.
+3. Stock issued for services

+The value of the stock issued for services is based on management's estimate of the fair market value of the services rendered.